wangdi4/llvm/llvm/docs/VectorizationPlan.rst

 :VPLoopRegion:
   is a VPRegionBlock that represents a loop in the Hierarchical CFG.
 Entry block is the loop pre-header.
 Exit block is a post-dominator of all loop blocks.
-Consequently, all loop latches will be inside the VPLoopRegion.
+Consequently, all loop exits will be inside the VPLoopRegion.
   A new pre-header block may need to be constructed if one does not exist or if existing pre-header has multiple successors.

+  TODO: Multiple-exit massaging.

   A VPLoopRegion has an attached VPLoop instance that contains all the loop information computed in VPLoopInfo for that VPLoopRegion.

-  WIP 1: If the loop has a single exit block, this block is used as exit block of the region.
-Otherwise, the immediate post-dominator of the loop header is used.

 :VPLoop:
   is a LoopBase that holds all the information computed for a natural loop detected by VPLoopInfo.